robenkleene/design-references/after-effects/tutorials/after-effects-animated-gradients.md

 ### Animation

 1. Enable keyframes for all of the "Point" and "Color" parameters under "Effect Controls > 4-Color Gradient > Positions & Colors" (just click the top stopwatch and drag down over all the rest to select all of them quickly).
-2. Move to `2s`
+2. Move to `2s`, hit `u` in the layers panel to make all the properties with keyframes visible.
-3. With the layer selected, the Preview window will show four different dots representing the four points (the inner points, not the outer boundary points) of the 4-Color Gradient.
-Take those points in move them further inward by various amounts.
+3. In the layers panel, select "Solid 1 > 4-Color Gradient".
+The viewport will show the four points representing the center positions of each color in the gradient (these inner points in the layer, not points on the boundary).
+Move each point further inward by varying amounts.
 4. Make a couple of different keyframes where the positions and colors change, probably at `4s` for an even interval

-The 4-Color Gradient points in the viewport are only editable when "Effect Controls > 4-Color Gradient" is selected.
+(Note that the 4-Color Gradient points in the viewport are only editable when the "4-Color Gradient" is selected in either "Effect Controls" or the layer panel.)

 ### Blending